M-Earl/AWS_SAA_Notes/notes.md

 * EBS: The maximum ratio of provisioned IOPS to the requested volume size (in GiB) is 50:1
 * EBS: Magentic volumes offer lowest storage cost (HDD)
 * RAID 0 - higher performance, RAID 1 - higher redundancy
+* EBS Multi-Attach is limited to 16 instances
 # CloudFront
 * CloudFront is great for static data in many places
 * S3 Cross Region Replication is great for dynamic data in a few places